March/April 2020Vol. 4 No. 1 (2020)

 In addition to peer-reviewed articles, we have two non-peer-reviewed articles.
 Our Reflection in Online Education this issue is written by Pamela McCoy, the Associate Dean of Faculty Development at Independence University, who discusses how to identify quality instructors.
 We also have a book review about Leslie F. Stebbins' Finding Reliable Information Online: Adventures of an Information Sleuth.

-August 2019Vol 3 No 2 (2019)
+August 2019Vol.
+3 No. 2 (2019)

 Welcome to the second issue in the third volume of the Journal of Higher Online Education.
 In this issue, we feature peer-reviewed research about phlebotomy instruction, student-centered adult learning, and the perceived effectiveness of a learning management system (LMS).

 In addition to these peer-reviewed articles, we have a variety of non-peer-reviewed articles.
 Our Reflection in Online Education this issue is written by Dr. Alan D. Hansen, where he discusses the history and future of delivering online education.
-We also have a book review about Valérie Gaultier's Leading with Sense: The Intuitive Power of Savoir-Relier.
+We also have a book review about Valie Gaultier's Leading with Sense: The Intuitive Power of Savoir-Relier.
 Lastly, we feature the winner of Independence University's Distinguished Thesis Award for the School of Healthcare, Steven Michael Mounteer, whose Master's thesis discusses employee satisfaction approaches in healthcare organizations.

-May 2019Vol 3 No 1 (2019)
+May 2019Vol.
+3 No. 1 (2019)

 Welcome to the first issue in the third volume of the Journal of Higher Online Education.
 This is the first issue published under JOHE's new editor, Sarah Fulkes.
 In this issue, we introduce a new section of the journal: Reflections in Online Education.
 This section includes non-peer-reviewed articles that thoughtfully explore theories and practices within the realm of online education.
 The first such article is by Todd Wente, M.Ed. as he explores the strategic roles that instructors can fill in an online environment.